Note: Files are in Adobe (PDF) format.

 Review of Group Performance

-Revenue: The Group reported consolidated revenue (after elimination of inter-segment sales) of Rp3.6 trillion in 3Q2016 and Rp10.3 trillion in 9M2016, growing 9% and 2% over the comparative periods in 2015.
-The improved sales were mainly due to stronger sales reported by the Edible Oils & Fats (EOF) Division.
+Revenue: The Group reported consolidated revenue (after elimination of inter-segment sales) of Rp4.4 trillion in 1Q2017, increasing 40% over the same quarter last year on higher sales contribution from Plantation and Edible Oils & Fats (EOF) Divisions.

 Review of Financial Position

-As of September 2016, total current assets of Rp6.0 trillion were Rp0.6 trillion higher than the previous year end.
-The increase was mainly attributable due to (i) higher inventories arising from higher sugar and palm kernel related stocks at plantation, higher CPO and refined palm oil; (ii) higher trade and other receivables in line with higher edible oil sales; and (iii) higher advances to suppliers for the purchase of raw materials and prepayments.
-This was partly offset by lower cash level.
+The Group reported total current assets of Rp7.7 trillion in March 2017, 14% higher than the previous year end.
+The increase was mainly attributable due to (i) higher inventories arising from higher CPO, stearin and finished products at the refinery; (ii) higher trade and other receivables in line with higher edible oil sales; (iii) higher advances to suppliers for the purchase of raw materials and supplies; and (iv) higher cash levels.